uerten/jekyll-klise/_posts/handson-iiot-demo-part2/2023-05-15-handson-iiot-demo-part2.md

   iotnetwork:
 ```

-2. Create conf file for mosquitto with “sudo nano mosquitto/mosquitto.conf” and add below configurations:
+2. Create folder for Mosquitto in iotdemo folder with "mkdir mosquitto", create conf file in this folder with “sudo nano mosquitto.conf” and add below configurations:

 ```yaml
 listener 1883